eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/import.md

 ### Advice

-Use of wildcard `import`s (`import com.example.metasyntax {...}`) is
+Use of wildcard `import`s (e.g. `import com.example.metasyntax {...}`) is
+discouraged, since:

-discouraged, since it makes it harder to determine which package a particular type name in the source code is referring to.
+* when reading, it makes it harder to determine which package a particular type name in the source code is referring to,
+* as the declarations in imported packages change over time, there's the possibility of name collisions, even though none existed at the time the code was written

 ## See also